 According to the OPA regulations, "Trustees must consider a natural recovery alternative in which no human intervention would be taken to directly restore injured natural resources and services to baseline" (40 CFR § 990.53[b][2])."
 For purposes of this plan, this natural recovery alternative also serves as the "no-action" alternative required under NEPA.
-The Trustees considered a natural recovery/No-Action Alternative in the PDARP/PEIS (Section 5.8).
-At the programmatic level of the PDARP/PEIS, the natural recovery/No-Action Alternative would have involved no additional restoration done by the Trustees after construction of the Early Restoration projects funded through the Early Restoration Framework Agreement.
-In the PDARP/PEIS, the Trustees noted that a natural recovery alternative "could result in one of four outcomes for injured resources: 1) gradual recovery, 2) partial recovery, 3) no recovery, or 4) further deterioration, the Trustees noted that a natural recovery/No-Action Alternative would not compensate the public for the interim losses of natural resources during the recovery period.
-Thus, in the PDARP/PEIS, the Trustees rejected the natural recovery/no-action alternative and did not present a comparative evaluation of this alternative under OPA.
+The DWH Trustees considered a natural recovery/No-Action Alternative in the PDARP/PEIS (Section 5.8).
+At the programmatic level of the PDARP/PEIS, the natural recovery/No-Action Alternative would have involved no additional restoration done by the DWH Trustees after construction of the Early Restoration projects funded through the Early Restoration Framework Agreement.
+In the PDARP/PEIS, the DWH Trustees noted that a natural recovery alternative "could result in one of four outcomes for injured resources: 1) gradual recovery, 2) partial recovery, 3) no recovery, or 4) further deterioration."
+Even for those resources that could make a gradual recovery without additional restoration, the DWH Trustees noted that a natural recovery/No-Action Alternative would not compensate the public for the interim losses of natural resources during the recovery period.
+Thus, in the PDARP/PEIS, the DWH Trustees rejected the natural recovery/no-action alternative and did not present a comparative evaluation of this alternative under OPA.

-Loss of natural deltaic processes in this river-dependent ecosystem has resulted in a steady decline in the health of natural resources in the Barataria Basin, which is indicated by metrics such as decreased plant health, high rates of erosion, and increases in salinity (Alber et al., 2008; Beland et al., 2017; Couvillion et al., 2011; Khanna et al., 2013; McClenachan et al., 2013; Mckee et al., 2004; Rangoonwala et al., 2016; Silliman et al., 2012, 2016; Turner et al., 2016; Wilson and

-Allison, 2008; Zengel et al., 2014, 2015).
+Loss of natural deltaic processes in this river-dependent ecosystem has resulted in a steady decline in the health of natural resources in the Barataria Basin, which is indicated by metrics such as decreased plant health, high rates of erosion, and increases in salinity (Alber et al., 2008; Beland et al., 2017; Couvillion et al., 2011; Khanna et al., 2013; McClenachan et al., 2013; Mckee et al., 2004; Rangoonwala et al., 2016; Silliman et al., 2012, 2016; Turner et al., 2016; Wilson and Allison, 2008; Zengel et al., 2014, 2015).
 Further, the coastal habitats of the northern Gulf of Mexico support resources throughout the Gulf (Baltz et al., 1993; Boesch and Turner, 1984; Deegan et al., 2002; Gunter, 1967; Houde and Rutherford, 1993; Nixon, 1980; Roger et al., 1993).
-Thus, for the wetland, coastal, and nearshore habitats in the Barataria Basin that are the focus of this SRP/EA, a natural recovery/No-Action Alternative would result in further deterioration of injured resources within and beyond the Barataria Basin.
+Thus, for the wetlands, coastal, and nearshore habitats in the Barataria Basin that are the focus of this SRP/EA, a natural recovery/No-Action Alternative would result in further deterioration of injured resources within and beyond the Barataria Basin.